QuARK-0/alt-facts/readme.md

 - Save game on disconnect and restore on reconnect
 - Chat implementation for friendly "trash talk" to your opponent
 - Better questions that more effectively incentives fun responses from players
+- Better user notification
+- Name of which user clicked which answer does not always display
 - Match history and archive score on profile page
 - Delete user account
 - More game modes